Abrus Precatorius – Medicinal Uses and Benefits

 - Botanical name: Abrus precatorius

-- Common name: Rosary beads or peas, Gunja, Indian liquoric
+- Common name: Rosary pea, Gunja, Indian licorice root

 Abrus precatorius is found to be containing a very powerful poison known as abrin, which is a protein similar to the ricin.
 The seeds are having a beautiful bright red color with the black spot on it.
 The chewed seeds are when swallowed this is very deadly.
 Each seed is about 8mm in length & 6mm in breadth with an average weight of 105mg.
 These seeds were used by the Indian goldsmiths for the purpose of weighing gold and silver.

 The plant is commonly known as Ratti or Gunchi within India.
 The ratti referred to a single ratti seed.
-This seed was the standard weight in the ancient Indian system of measurements, because the seed is fairly constant in weight; on avarage it weights about 105 mg.
+This seed was the standard weight in the ancient Indian system of measurements, because the seed is fairly constant in weight; on average it weighs about 105 mg.
 The seeds are about 100 times less poisonous when taken by mouth than when injected.

 Abrus precatorius is an organic irritant poison.
 All the parts of the plant are poisonous.
 Seeds contain a variety of poisonous proteins, among which the most important one is abrin, a thermo labile toxalbumin, which is very similar to viperine snake venom in their physiological and toxic properties.
 In addition to abrin the seeds contain a fat-splitting enzyme, haemagglutinine within the cotyledons.